kubernetes/enhancements/keps/sig-node/6030-dynamic-resize-of-memory-backed-volumes/README.md

 -->

 No.
-* **Kubelet**: The memory and CPU overhead for tracking the actual volume status is negligible.
+* **Kubelet**: The memory and CPU overhead for tracking the actuated volume state is negligible.
 The local Kubelet checkpoint footprint increases by a negligible amount (a few bytes) to store the internal allocated state.
 * **kube-apiserver / etcd**: The etcd storage footprint increases negligibly.
 No additional CPU or memory overhead is introduced.
 * **Node RAM/CPU**: Physical memory consumption remains governed entirely by the container/pod memory cgroups and standard kernel-level `tmpfs` quota enforcement.